suraj14wadje/AMPD/Documentation/description.md

 ### Operational feasibility:

-<p> The System Is operationally feasible because it will be a GUI based system and will be simple and easy to use.
+ The System Is operationally feasible because it will be a GUI based system and will be simple and easy to use.
 In the existing system, all work is done manually which is a time-consuming and tedious job and also difficult to maintain paper records.
 Hence the proposed system provides a systematic method and improves the performance of the system in managing the submissions of student’s assignments.

 ###    Economic feasibility:

-<p>        The tools that are being used in this project are open source hence there will be no economical cost to implement this system.
+The tools that are being used in this project are open source hence there will be no economical cost to implement this system.